The Biggest Mistake With Behavioral Interview Questions

 - “When I didn’t know what to do, I’d rather do nothing at all.”

 - “I just ignored their request.”

 Those are really honest answers.
 They’re terrible, of course, but honest.
 And any hiring manager who hears those answers knows instantly that this person does NOT have a great attitude and is NOT a fit for their culture.
-And that’s the point of an interview question; to reveal the candidate’s true attitude, not their canned, rehearsed interview personality.
+And that’s the point of behavioral interview questions; to reveal the candidate’s true attitude, not their canned, rehearsed interview personality.